-The PlanTogo project aims to plant 120,000 hectares of forest plantations in Maritime, Plateaux and Centrale Regions of Togo, over a period of 10 years (starting in 2021).
+The project aims to plant 36,190 hectares of forest plantation and 850 km of tree frences in the Central, Plateaux, and Maritime regions in Togo, over a 10 years period (starting in 2021).
 The main tree species to be planted are eucalyptus, khaya and gmelina, the project also considers the planting of other species such as bamboo and cashew.

 The purpose of these plantations is to restore degraded lands in the short term and the sustainable production of goods and services in the long term, while contributing to local development and fight against climate change by sequestering CO2.